opentargets/platform-etl-backend/README.md

 To run the `Drug` step use the example command under `Create a fat JAR` with `drug` as the step name.

+### Baseline Expression
+The primary input sources of the baseline expression dataset are
+ - The human protein atlas (https://www.proteinatlas.org/)
+ - Opentarget baseline expressions resources

+We define a baseline expression information as
+- gene
+  - tissues[]
+    - label
+    - efo_code
+    - organs[]
+    - anatomical_system[]
+    - rna
+    - protein
+      - level
+      - reliability
+      - cell_type[]

+To run the `baseline expression` step use the example command under `Create a fat JAR` with `expression` as the step name.

 #### Adding additional resources to enrich data

 Addition resources can be specified to enrich the data included in the outputs.
 The following `extension-type`s are